mandeep/Travis-Encrypt/README.rst

-Travis Encrypt is a Python command line application that provides a way to encrypt passwords for use with Travis CI.
+Travis Encrypt is a Python command line application that provides a way to encrypt passwords and environment variables for use with Travis CI.
 This application intends to be a replacement for the Travis Ruby client as that client is not maintained and does not provide detail regarding password encryption.

+All passwords and environment variables are encrypted with the PKCS1v15 padding scheme until Travis-CI updates its protocols.

 *************
 Installation